Vitals Today

 • Cold compresses after feedings to reduce edema and pain

-• Pain control with analgesics and NSAIDs, especially Ibuprofen 400 to 600 mg every 6-8 hours, as it relieves pain and inflammation, facilitating breast drainage.
+• Pain control with analgesics and NSAIDs, especially Ibuprofen 400 to 600 mg every 6–8 hours, as it relieves pain and inflammation and facilitates breast drainage.

 Empirical antibiotic treatment: As a general rule, it is recommended to start antibiotic therapy if symptoms persist for more than 24-48 hours after having applied the general measures described and adequate breast emptying.